layfellow/cpanel-cli/doc/contributing.rst

 where ``<version>`` is the release number set in ``cpanel/__init__.py``.

 The tarball is the source archive; the wheel file is the built distribution archive.
+The included files for these distribution packages are listed on the ``[tool.hatch.build.targets.sdist]`` and ``[tool.hatch.build.targets.wheel]`` sections of ``pyproject.toml`` respectively.

-These files are ready to be uploaded to the `Python Package Index`_.
+These packages are ready to be uploaded to the `Python Package Index`_.

 .. _`Python Package Index`: https://pypi.org/